-Figure B-15-a Number of Online Courses Available, and Online Course Enrolment 2010-11, 2011-12 and 2012-13
+Figure B-15-a Number of Online Courses Available, and Online Course Enrolment

-The chart to the left indicates the number of online courses offered in this 3 year period.
-The chart to the right indicates the number of students registered in these online courses during the same period.
+The chart to the left indicates the number of online courses offered.

+The chart to the right indicates the number of students registered in these online courses.

-Source: Government, Institutional and Community Relations (GICR); Office of Online Learning Strategies
+1. Source: Government, Institutional and Community Relations (GICR); Office of Online Learning Strategies